-Students may carry their cell phones and electronic devices with them at all times, but they must remain turned off and put away at all times during classes.
-Teachers may require students to place their devices in a designated area during class time per teacher discretion.
+Students may store their cell phones and electronic devices in their lockers, but they must remain turned off and put away at all times during the school day.

 Unauthorized use of cell phones will result in immediate confiscation of the device by school staff.
 The device will then be turned over to the office with the following consequence: